-For a project that is a World Bank-financed investment project, a EA standard procedure has prescribed and become a widely recognized tool used in development planning and in the World Bank's project cycle.
+For a project that is a World Bank guaranteed/financed investment project, an EA standard procedure has prescribed and become a widely recognized tool used in development planning and in the World Bank's project cycle.
 The project cycle consist of the steps are illustrated in the Figure 2 below.

-Figure 2.
+Figure 3.
 EA process in a World Bank project cycle

-As defined in Article 8 (Decree 38/2013/ND-CP dated 23/4/2013 on management and utilization of official development assistance and concessional loans from donors), the process of mobilization, management and utilization of ODA and concessional loans contains five stages:
+As defined in Article 10 (Decree 16/2016/ND-CP dated 16/3/2016and Decree 132/ND-CP dated 1/10/2018) on management and utilization of official development assistance and concessional loans from donors), the process of mobilization, management and utilization of ODA and concessional loans contains five stages:

-(i) Formulation and approval for the aid list

-- (ii) Preparation, appraisal, approval of program or project dossals - (iii) Signing International treaties on ODA and concessional loans - (iv) Organizing the implementation of programs or projects - (v) Supervision and evaluation of programs and projects
+- (i) Formulation and approval for the aid list - (ii) Preparation, appraisal, approval of program or project dossals - (iii) Signing International treaties on ODA and concessional loans - (iv) Organizing the implementation of programs or projects - (v) Supervision and evaluation of programs and projects